makkafada/makkafada/README.md

 ## I'm a Husband, 🐶 & 🐱 -father and of course a tech 💙ing developer!

 - 🔭 Watch to see my journey
-- 🌱 I’m currently learning Angular + TS
+- 🌱 I’m currently learning Angular + TS (started december 2021)
 - 💻 C# and dotnet lover
-- 🥅 2022 Goals: learn and build on Angular + TS | build more on WPF | contribute to Open-Source projects
+- 🥅 2022 Goals: learn more and build complex apps with Angular + TS | build enterprise solutions on WPF | contribute to Open-Source projects
 - ⚡ Fun fact: I like anime-manga, animals, crypto and silence

 ---